As an Amazon Associate we earn from qualifying purchases.

 - Smoke it

-- We recommend smoking with apple wood, but you could use cherry or even hickory as well.
+- I recommend smoking with apple wood, but you could use cherry or even hickory as well.

 - Zest it